Marcellinus (magister militum): Military career

 In the spring of 467 he was one of the comites who accompanied the new emperor of the West, Anthemius, to Italy with a large army.
 In 468 we see him with the title of patrician which was given to him by Anthemius.
-Some explaining needs to be said here, since at this time Ricimer still held the titles magister utriusque militum and patrician, and it appears Atheminus wished for Marcellinus to have the similar power held by Ricimer in order to be a counterbalance to him.
+Some explaining needs to be said here, since at this time Ricimer still held the titles magister utriusque militum and patrician, and it appears Anthemius wished for Marcellinus to have the similar power held by Ricimer in order to be a counterbalance to him.
 In the East, it was established practice for both magistri militum praesentales to be equal but in the West it had become common for one magister, (usually the magister peditum), to be superior over the other and so this may have been an attempt by Anthemius to introduce the eastern structure and rule like an eastern emperor using the successful and trustworthy Marcellinus as his second commander.

 Death

 In 468, Leo organized a grand campaign against the Vandals in Africa in which the East and West would commit substantial forces.
 Marcellinus was given command of the forces from the western empire and the campaign was to be a three-pronged assault.
 Marcellinus by this time had expelled the Vandals from Sicily and had also retaken Sardinia and was to be taken by fleet to Africa.
-Basiliscus, Leo's brother-in-law, with the main army in an armada of over 1,000 ships would land at a distance from Carthage and link up with the comes rei militis Heraclius advancing from Egypt and Tripolitana.
+Basiliscus, Leo's brother-in-law, with the main army in an armada of over 1,000 ships would land at a distance from Carthage and link up with the comes rei militis Heraclius advancing from Egypt and Tripolitania.
 Marcellinus was supposed to have a command of some 10,000 to 20,000 troops.
 Marcellinus never sailed for Africa, perhaps due to Ricimer's veto; either he would not spare so many troops to become bogged in a campaign in Africa hoping the East would do the job for him, or he resented the military capabilities of Marcellinus who was obviously the favorite of Anthemius.
 Regardless of the reason, Marcellinus, not able to participate in the campaign and Basiliscus blundering in the Battle of Cape Bon, assured that the operation would result in failure and the West lost its only chance to regain Africa from the Vandals and possibly stave off its demise.

 Marcellinus was murdered in Sicily that same year, possibly by Ricimer's order.
-After his death, his nephew, Julius Nepos inherited his uncle's control over Dalmatia and was recorded as having the title magister militum Dalmatiae.
+After his death, his nephew Julius Nepos inherited his uncle's control over Dalmatia and was recorded as having the title magister militum Dalmatiae.
 Dalmatia would serve Julius Nepos in the same fashion as it had Marcellinus and due to the prestige and ability of Julius Nepos, the Eastern Emperor Leo I would push for him to be the new Western Emperor in 474.